-Project Title: Documenting HPC Concepts for Naive HPC Users
+Project Title: Documenting High Performance Computing Concepts (HPC) for Naive Users

-One important user demographic for Bridges is novice HPC users.
+One important user demographic for both Bridges and Bridges-2 is novice HPC users.
 These users may come from a variety of academic disciplines, but their computing experience is limited to personal computers.
-When their research problems become too large to handle on a laptop computer, they are candidates to use Bridges to expand their work.
+When their research problems become too large to handle on a laptop computer, they are candidates to use Bridges or Bridges-2 to expand their work.

-However, using an HPC system like Bridges is different in many ways than using a dedicated laptop.
-Users must use ssh to connect to a front end node; prepare a job script using a non-WYSIWIG editor; submit the script to a queue; and wait for it to run to check the results, all the while dealing with Unix, and a command line, and command-line arguments, and configuring their environment and path, etc., etc.
+Using an HPC system like Bridges, however, is different in many ways than using a dedicated laptop.
+Users must connect to a login node; create a job script using a non-WYSIWIG editor; submit the script to a queue; and wait for it to run to check the results, all while dealing with Unix, a command line interface and command-line arguments, and configuring their environment, and more.

 The end result will be an introductory guide for novice HPC users covering topics such as Unix, connecting to Bridges, preparing and submitting jobs, queues, file transfer, and file and directory protections and access.
 This guide may be a series of documents or self-paced online training.

-The student should be able to clearly communicate technical information to a lay audience.
+You should be able to clearly communicate technical information to a lay audience, and will have a chance to apply principles and techniques learned in the classroom to a real-world need.
 A background or training in design is helpful to make the resulting guide clear and visually engaging.
+No background in HPC is necessary; training and time to learn will be provided.
+You will have a chance to learn and use Adobe Captivate and other software.

 Technical Writing/Information Science/Multimedia Web Development